-Improvements in the fragility and brittleness of aerogels announced recently means that a whole new world of applications may be opened up in the future, from clothing to heat proofing.
+Improvements in the fragility and brittleness of aerogels announced recently mean that a whole new world of applications may be opened up in the future, from clothing to heat proofing.

 Don’t judge a book by its cover: Though incredibly light and ghost-like in appearance, this small piece of aerogel can easily support a standard house brick.
 Image Credits: NASA